 Bleach Tie-Dyeing is taking the color out of an item instead of adding it like traditional tie-dying.
 Bleach Dyeing uses bleach to take the color out with the technique, which is the opposite of what colorful tie-dyeing would be like, since you add color to a white or lighter piece of fabric.

-Sometimes you will hear this technique called reverse tie-dying, since it is technically taking the color out of an item instead of applying it.
+Occasionally, you will hear this technique called reverse tie-dying, since it is technically taking the color out of an item instead of applying it.
 As long as you use a dark color clothing item, for example black shirts that are non-white, you can use this bleaching design to create some remarkable and cool bleach tie-dye patterns.
 It is an easy way to make a custom clothing piece that will be unique to you.

 Supplies for Dyeing With Bleach

 You’ll only need a few supplies to make a tie-dye bleach clothing piece, such as a bleached sweatshirt.
 The rule of thumb is to always use a dark-colored fabric when bleach dying, such as black, burgundy or dark gray.
 Take a look below at all the materials you’ll need to learn how to tie-dye with bleach.

 - Colored Hoodie, T-shirt, Leggings or Sweatpants (anything you’d like)

 - Spray Bottle